particle-iot/docs/src/content/hardware/migration-guides/msom-boron-migration-guide.md

 - Resolution is 12 bits on both

 {{!-- BEGIN shared-blurb 839d8427-884c-4e59-9eee-a267cc4b0e72 --}}
-The ADCs on the M SoM (RTL872x) have a lower impedance than other Particle device MCUs (nRF52, STM32F2xx).
+The ADCs on the M-SoM (RTL872x) have a lower impedance than other Particle device MCUs (nRF52, STM32F2xx).
 They require a stronger drive and this may cause issues when used with a voltage divider.
 This is particularly true for A7, which has an even lower impedance than other ADC inputs.